 3) Mother/Daughter Get-Aways – There is no better opportunity to celebrate that special bond between mother and daughter.
 Every girl should see Paris with her mom, even if the little girl is all grown up.
 (We had a great experience with my sister-in-law, and our teenage girls several years ago.)

 3) Families – perfect when traveling with children.
 Triple and quad rooms are very hard to find in Paris, and when you do find them, they will be very cramped.
-For the same price as two drab double rooms, you can have a gorgeous private apartment, and save hundreds of Euros by enjoying breakfast and snacks in your kitchen instead of dining out 3 meals a day.
+For the same price as two drab double rooms, you can have a lovely, private apartment, and save hundreds of Euros by enjoying breakfast and snacks in your kitchen instead of dining out 3 meals a day.
 The money you’ll save by eating in will more than offset the accommodation price.
 Paris has an undeniable “cool” factor for tweens and teens.

 4) Multi-generational – Great for grandparents to bring along grandchildren-what a grand introduction to the City of Light!